samia81/Wikipedia-Users/README.md

 ![CRT](CRT.png)

-<sup>1</sup>clickthrough rate: the proportion of search sessions where the user clicked on one of the results displayed such that
+<sup>1</sup>clickthrough rate: the proportion of search sessions where the user clicked on one of the results displayed.

 **2. What is Wikipedia's daily overall zero results rate<sup>2</sup>?
 How does it vary between the groups?**